 When I saw this kale salad recipe, I knew this was my next kale recipe that I wanted to try.
 Eating raw kale was a new idea to me and I was very intrigued.
 I actually like kale in salad the best among all the kale recipes I tried; it’s the easiest and quickest kale recipe, and it is really yummy!
 By massaging the kale with seasonings, it loses the hard leafy texture and becomes silky smooth.

 I’m really happy to share a recipe with wonderful nutritious value that I enjoy.
 I am hoping that I inspire you to try kale and that you will enjoy it as much as I do!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

-- 3 cups packed kale, stalks removed and discarded, leaves thinly sliced
+- 3 cups kale (stalks removed and discarded, thinly sliced leaves)

-- 2 Tbsp. blood orange infused olive oil* (or replace with extra virgin olive oil)
+- 2 Tbsp blood orange infused olive oil (or replace with extra virgin olive oil, see Notes)

 - Kosher salt